Contagious McKean--Vlasov problems with common noise: from smooth to singular feedback through hitting times: Technical lemmas

 where

-\underline{Step 3: Bounds on $ \rho^\varepsilon(t,s)$.} As in \cref{prop: MAIN RESULT PROPOSITION IN THE GENERAL CASE}, the presence of $\kappa$ in $\rho^\varepsilon$ makes the function to general to do any analysis, hence we shall construct polynomial bounds on $\rho^\varepsilon$.
-Then we may be able to apply generalised versions of Gronwall's Lemma.
-Recall $t \geq s$, therefore
+\underline{Step 3: Bounds on $ \rho^\varepsilon(t,s)$.} As in Proposition \ref{prop: MAIN RESULT PROPOSITION IN THE GENERAL CASE}, the presence of $\kappa$ in $\rho^\varepsilon$ makes the function too general to do any analysis, hence we shall construct polynomial bounds on $\rho^\varepsilon$.
+Then we can apply generalised versions of Gr\"onwall's Lemma.
+Recall $t \ge s$,

-\underline{Case 1:} ${t-s} \leq \varepsilon$\\[1 ex]
+\underline{Case 1:} ${t-s} \le \varepsilon$\\[1 ex]

 \underline{Case 2:} ${t-s} > \varepsilon$\\[1 ex] As the support of $\kappa^\varepsilon$ is in $[0,\,\varepsilon]$